Okeoghene/Okeoghene/README.md

 **`Network Automation Engineer`**

-I'm a passionate Network Automation Engineer with plenty of experience to share!
-This page showcases my skills and expertise, all of which come from an initiative I designed to develop my abilities.
-With five years in Network Engineering, I've honed my understanding of networking protocols like IGP, BGP, DHCP, DNS, and VLAN, just to name a few.
-Currently, I’m fortunate to work at Daisy in the Wavenet group as a Senior CPE-D Engineer.
-The ideas for these projects are all my own, and I’d love to connect!
-Feel free to drop me an email at [gmail] or reach out on [Linkedin].
+As a dedicated Network Automation Engineer, I'm excited to share my journey and insights with you!
+This page showcases my skills and expertise, developed through various initiatives aimed at enhancing my abilities.
+With five years of experience in Network Engineering, I've gained a profound understanding of networking protocols, including IGP, BGP, DHCP, DNS, and VLAN, among others!
+In addition to keeping up with the latest technologies, I’ve also boosted my skills in scripting (python and bash) and network automation with tools such as YANG, RESTCONF, NETCONF, and Ansible.
+I am currently proud to be part of Daisy's Wavenet group as a Senior CPE-D Engineer.
+Each project idea here resonates with me, and I would love to connect!
+Feel free to email me at [gmail] or reach out on [Linkedin].

 ---
 <h2>🛠 Language and Tools:</h2>